-For the SCU, the device name assigned to the Summit radio and the client device that uses it.
+For the SCU, the device name assigned to the Laird Wi-Fi radio and the client device that uses it.

 Note: If CCX Features are set on the SCU Global settings page, then the client name is relayed and used for association.

 Windows designation for a serial port.
 Slow speed method of transferring data from one device to another.

 Interface that allows a user to pass command lines (lines of text) to a computer program.

 A function in the Laird Technologies Config utility that allows you to compare two or more saved EEPROM files.
 This can be a very useful tool when analyzing performance of two or more transceivers.